 Glycerine from CREMER OLEO

 CREMER OLEO is one of the world's largest independent distributors of vegetable and sustainable glycerine.
 With several locations in Europe, North and South America and Asia, we are closely networked globally.
 At short notice, we are able to supply glycerine from all raw materials, such as rapeseed, soybean or palm, in many purity grades and with dedicated certifications.
 In our worldwide storage facilities and tanks, we keep market-standard refined glycerine with a purity of 86.5% or 99.5% in stock.
-And we also offer technical glycerine produced from tallow or recycled oils (UCO).
+And we also offer technical glycerine produced from tallow (animal-based) or recycled oils (UCO).

 We have been working closely with very reliable partners for many years and can thus also respond to very individual requests.
 Do you need an individual logistics concept for your supply chain?
 Just take advantage of our vast know-how!
 The CREMER OLEO glycerine team will be happy to help you!